Knowledge essential to advancement in a rapidly growing profession

 This program is designed to meet the needs and abilities of a diverse range of students, from experienced paralegals to those with expertise in other careers and no prior legal experience.
 Students will enhance their existing skills and knowledge to an advanced level based on individual needs and abilities.

 Participants will develop skills to accurately identify legal issues, research relevant law and apply the law to factual situations.
 Writing skills are developed in a highly effective practice-oriented approach from legal correspondence and memos through motion and pleading exercises.
-Students will complete a small portfolio of writing samples.

 To receive a certificate in Paralegal Studies, program participants must earn a passing score of 70 percent (or “C”) on each exam and written assignment.
 Satisfactory completion (pass/fail) of all exercises and 90 percent attendance also are required, as well as study between sessions.
 This program may be taken independently and requires no formal admission to the University.